Magic Perspectives: Exploring the Essence of Conjuring

 Magic Perspectives is dedicated to publishing thought-provoking books about theatrical magic.
 These books contain a rich tapestry of the history and methods of magic.
 These books aim to inspire magicians to innovate by providing context and background to famous magic tricks.

-Magic Perspectives also shows how magic and science relate to each other.
-Magicians use science to create the illusion that the laws of nature have been broken.
-Scientists study how magicians can create these illusions.
+Magic Perspectives shows how magic and science relate to each other.
+Magicians use science to create the illusion that the laws of nature have been broken and scientists study how magicians can create these illusions.

 The Möbius Strip in Magic—A Treatise on the Afghan Bands

-The Möbius Strip in Magic discusses the mathematics of the Möbius strip and describes how it has inspired many inventors and artists.
-The history of the Afghan Bands is a fascinating story of how magicians use science to innovate their art, including many accusations of plagiarism.
+The Möbius Strip in Magic discusses the science of the Möbius strip and describes some of the art and inventions that use this principle.
+The history of the Afghan Bands is a fascinating story of how magicians use science to innovate their art.
 This book also shows how to create and perform Afghan Bands using a zipper.

 The Box Goes-In-Da Box—A Treatise on the Gozinta Boxes